 Place the butter in a dish to serve and you’re done.
 See?
 Super easy.

-If this Whipped Honey Butter recipe has you wanting more breakfast recipes, check these out to add more goodness to your mornings:
+If this Honey Butter recipe has you wanting more breakfast recipes, check these out to add more goodness to your mornings:

 – Blueberry Crisp Oatmeal

 – Breakfast Yogurt Parfait

 – Quinoa Breakfast Bowl